kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - The item clause is not applicable because items are not usable in link battles by default.
   - There is a clipboard in the Colosseum that is used to reset and re-select your battle clauses.
   - Any active clauses between your opponent and yourself are applied to both players.
-  - A splash screen before battle will desplay the enforced clauses.
+  - A splash screen before battle will display the enforced clauses.

 #### Active Pokemon Stat Displays
 - The stat displays of the active pokemon in battle will: